VICO-UoE/mlpractical/environment-set-up.md

 A common headache in software projects is ensuring the correct versions of all dependencies are available on the current development system.
 Often you may be working on several distinct projects simultaneously each with its own potentially conflicting dependencies on external libraries.
 Additionally you may be working across multiple different machines (for example a personal laptop and University computers) with possibly different operating systems.
 Further, as is the case in Informatics on DICE, you may not have root-level access to a system you are working on and so not be able to install software at a system-wide level and system updates may cause library versions to be changed to incompatible versions.

 One way of overcoming these issues is to use project-specific *virtual environments*.
-In this context a  virtual environment is an isolated development environment where the external dependencies of a project can be installed and managed independent of the system-wide library versions (and those of the environments of other projects).
+In this context a virtual environment is an isolated development environment where the external dependencies of a project can be installed and managed independent of the system-wide versions (and those of the environments of other projects).

 There are several virtual environment solutions available in the Python eco-system, including the native [pyvenv](https://docs.python.org/3/library/venv.html) in Python 3 and the popular [virtualenv](https://virtualenv.pypa.io/en/stable/).
 Also related is [pip](https://pip.pypa.io/en/stable/) a Python package manager natively included in Python 2.7.9 and above.